Alfredchanja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 8-Write into the file lscwdcontent the results of the command ls -la.
 It creates the file lscwdcontent if it does not exist and if it already exists it is overwritten.

 File 9-Duplicates the last line of the file iacta.

+File 10-This file finds and deletes all regular files with a .js extension present in the current working directory and all its subfolders.